 Portable Appliance Testing

-Portable Appliance Testing (a PAT Test) is the best way to ensure that your organisations obligations have been met under the Health and Safety at Work Act so far as electrical safety is concerned and more importantly that your staffs, visitors, patients, buildings and possessions are safe.
+Portable Appliance Testing (PAT) is the best way to ensure that your organisation's obligations have been met under the Health and Safety at Work Act so far as electrical safety is concerned and more importantly that your staff, visitors, patients, buildings and possessions are safe.

 Norwood Electrical has a long standing history of offering high quality PAT testing at affordable prices.
 Our long standing team in the office and the field including City and Guilds qualified engineers will carry out the testing at a time and a place to suit your needs.